warm-metal/vagrant-lan/README.md

 Then, download or clone this repo to your mac or pc.

 Run `vagrant up` in the `gateway` directory to initialize the LAN gateway.
+The gateway will be stopped automatically after halting the last machine in the LAN, and also started before the first machine getting up.

 You can modify the network configuration in the Vagrantfile.
-The configuration variables are shown in the table below.
+Variables shown in the table below can be modified to change the network configuration.
 Once any variables in the table are changed, make sure they are identical in Vagrantfiles of both gateway and vms.

 | Variable | Description |